 Brother Gregory was a monk of Ely in the early twelfth century.
 His praise of Ely - its natural beauties as well as its abbey - is part of a Latin poem The Life and Miracles of St. Ætheldreda.
 The English translation by Janet Fairweather is illustrated with five wood-engravings (including the headpiece shown here) by Andy English.

-Please see a description of Andy English's work on this book on his blog.
+You can see a description of Andy English's work on this book on his blog.

 One hundred copies.
 Copies may be had from Toppings' bookshop, High St., Ely, as well as from the printer.